-It’s nearly two weeks to Christmas, and Mr. Charmer and I haven’t put up a tree yet?
+It’s nearly two weeks to Christmas, and I finally made a Natural Cone Christmas Tree.
+Mr. Charmer and I haven’t put up a tree yet?
 It’s not because we don’t want one, it’s just our focus as been on our beloved Laid Back Bo.
 Spending as much time as we can with each other, short walks of 3 houses up and back, walking in circles around and around in the house.
 Playing and just plain loving the heck out of him.
 Time is not on our side.

 When I woke up this morning I knew I didn’t want to put up a large tree – I’ve been doing several holiday projects using Evergreen cuttings from our yard and decided to make our own small Natural Cone Christmas Tree that I will use on our Christmas Buffet Vignette.

 Let me show you how I made it…excuse photo quality…it’s been very cloudy and overcast the last 5 days.

 evergreen clippings, cedar, boxwood and spruce (or whatever you have)

 1) Hot glue the cone to bottom (now top) of your basket..

 2) Start hot gluing sphagnum to the cone, doesn’t need to be thick, just enough to cover.